lfph/sig-contributor-experience/blueprint.md

 Contributors using this blueprint do not need to use everything.

 * You are welcome to fork it and delete, change and add at will.
-  * THE PROJECT is a placeholder for the name of your project.
+  * THE PROJECT and PROJECT are placeholders for the name of your project
+  * to@domain.tld is a placeholder for email address
 * The blueprint is kept as one page to ease the overview.
 * Some contributors prefer to break their contributor guide into subpages to make them easier to read.